williamslab/ped-sim/README.md

 The `--keep_phase` option will instead generate a VCF that maintains the phase of all samples.

+### Listing input sample ids used as founders: `--founder_ids`

+Ped-sim assigns input samples as founders in the pedigrees it simulates.
+The `--founder_ids` option prints a file called `[out_prefix].ids` that contains two columns listing each founder sample id followed by the corresponding input sample id Ped-sim assigned to that founder.

 ### Retaining extra input samples: `--retain_extra <#>`

 The simulator uses samples from the input VCF as founder individuals, and will